Prague best photography spots: 35+ most beautiful photo opportunities

 Strahov Library

 There are two spots that I always go to in any city that I visit.
 Libraries and Markets.
-Strahov Library nonetheless is not a hidden spot.
+Strahov Library though, is not a hidden spot.
+Actually is one of the most well known Prague photography spots.
 This library is famous for its beautiful painted rooms and the historical value of the collection.
 There is an entry fee to get to the library, and another one to get permission to take photos.
-Nonetheless, for those interested, you are allowed to use your tripod as of 2021 if you pay both fees.
+Nonetheless, for those interested, you are allowed to use your tripod (back in 2021) if you pay both fees.

 Prague Castle